rhedgeco/unity_multithreading_handler/README.md

 Either clone this repo into your unity project or use the provided [UnityMultithreadingHandler.unitypackage](https://example.com)

 ## How to use
-Create a class that inherits from ThreadWorker
+Create a class that inherits from ThreadWorker.
+The work body is where all your off main thread processing will go.
+Use the provided callbacks to make updates happen on the main thread.
 ```c#
 using UnityMultithreading;